RahulHarihar/RahulHarihar/README.md

 ## About Me:
-Being a  BCA graduate I am very passionate about programming with a keen interest in Web <br>Development, with a strong foundation in HTML, CSS, and JavaScript, supplemented by basic knowledge of <br>React.js, Node.js, and Three.js.
-My journey is fueled by a profound fascination with web design, where I <br>strive to create captivating and immersive user experiences.
-Through continuous learning and <br>experimentation, I aim to push the boundaries of creativity and innovation in web development, embracing <br>both frontend and backend technologies to craft visually stunning and functional digital experiences.
+I’m a MERN Stack Developer currently pursuing my Master’s degree, with hands-on experience in building full-stack applications using MongoDB, Express.js, React.js, and Node.js.
+I'm also familiar with Next.js for server-side rendering and building scalable web apps, along with PostgreSQL for relational database management and basic knowledge of TypeScript.
+My foundation in HTML, CSS, and JavaScript, combined with an interest in 3D web development using Three.js, allows me to create modern, responsive, and visually engaging web applications.
+I continuously explore new tools and technologies to deliver efficient and user-centric solutions.

 ## 🌐 Socials: